TerryTantan/python-sokoban-solver/README.md

 ## How to Set up

 - Open your terminal.
-- Change working directory to the project directory.
+- Change your working directory to the project directory.
 - Create a virtual environment
 > `python -m venv venv`
 - Activate the environment